vectornetworks/ansible-netbox-cfg-nxos/README.md

 ### In summary, here's what you need
 * An Ansible control node (from which to run the playbooks)
 * An Ansible inventory with hostnames that match the Netbox device names
-* A Netbox instance populated with data from the [Vagrant Baselab repository](https://github.com/vectornetworks/netbox-vagrant-baselab)
+* A Netbox instance populated with data from the [Vagrant Baselab repository](https://github.com/vectornetworks/netbox-vagrant-baselab), using data from the **ls_data_n9kv.yaml** file.
 * A 1 Spine, 2 Leaf NX-OS topology with the NXAPI enabled running over standard HTTP.

 ## Running the Playbooks